 - DUE APRIL 30: Self-Study w/Executive Summary- Each unit will develop a self-study report.
 The self-study is a candid assessment of the program’s strengths and areas of growth, and addresses seven key areas of questions as outlined in the self-study report template found on the AAL website.
-Also, in addition to completing the Self-study report, a one to three page executive summary is required to be submitted as a separate document but alongside the Self-study.
+In addition to completing the Self-study report, a one to three page executive summary is required to be submitted as a separate document but alongside the Self-study.

-Site Visit Procedure
+Phase II: Site Visit Procedure

 - Travel and lodging arrangements for the external team will be coordinated by AAL staff.

 - DUE 6 weeks prior to site visit: Site Visit Itinerary - Arrangements for individual meetings during the site visit will be coordinated by the unit with assistance from AAL.
 Materials that can guide units in planning the site visit can be found on the AAL website.